drbean/edit/jeffreykuo/Send_thermal_pad.md

 been argued that MQ resins are an almost universally-applicable modifier for silicone polymers that improve the properties of all formulations. ^27^

-In this study, silicon resins were synthesized by using sol-gel method to modify the silicone rubber reinforced *h*-BN filler composites and investigate the influence of silicone resins addition on physical, mechanical, thermal stability, density, volatile content and flame resistance properties of silicone rubber/*h*-BN composites.
-By using above properties, New silicone rubber as elastic thermal pads performance can be evaluated.
+In this study, silicone resins were synthesized using the sol-gel process and different forms of silicone rubber reinforced *h*-BN filler composite created to investigate the influence of silicone resin additions on the physical, mechanical, thermal stability, density, volatile content and flame resistance properties of the silicone rubber/*h*-BN composites.
+Comparing these properties, the performance of new silicone rubbers as elastic thermal pads can be evaluated.

 **Table 1**.
 Target value of this research